-Alan Davidson took four wickets in the first innings and five wickets in the second as Australia beat England by eight wickets at the SCG © Getty Images
+Alan Davidson took 4 wickets in the first innings and 5 wickets in the second as Australia beat England by 8 wickets at the SCG © Getty Images

 Divine intervention had apparently worked for Alan Davidson in the Ashes Test at SCG on January 12, 1963.
 Abhishek Mukherjee looks when a preacher and a prayer got a reverend out.

-Australia had to draw the home series of 1962-63 to retain the Ashes, but after the draw at The Gabba they lost the second Test at the Melbourne Cricket Ground (MCG) thanks to hundreds from Colin Cowdrey and Reverend David Sheppard and some excellent bowling from Fred Trueman.
-The teams then moved on to the Sydney Cricket Ground (SCG), where Ted Dexter won the toss and elected to bat on a slow pitch.
+Australia had to draw the home series of 1962-63 to retain the Ashes, but after the draw at The Gabba they lost the second Test at MCG thanks to hundreds from Colin Cowdrey and Reverend David Sheppard and some excellent bowling from Fred Trueman.
+The teams then moved on to SCG, where Ted Dexter elected to bat on a slow pitch.

 England lost Sheppard early, but Geoff Pullar held fort at the other end, scoring 53.
 Cowdrey batted brilliantly, scoring a 155-ball 85, but both Ken Barrington and Dexter got out after getting their eyes in.
 With no Tom Graveney the tourists struggled against Alan Davidson.

 England eventually scored 279, and Australia started strongly on the second afternoon despite Bill Lawry’s early dismissal.
-Simpson (91) and Neil Harvey (64) added 160 for the second wicket before Fred Titmus triggered a min-collapse before stumps on Day Two.
-Australia finished on 212 for five with the Test still in balance.
+Simpson (91) and Neil Harvey (64) added 160 for the second wicket before Fred Titmus triggered a mini-collapse before stumps on Day Two.
+Australia finished on 212 for 5 with the Test still in balance.